-Reviewers are asked to discuss any ethical concerns they may have about the study methodology, regardless of whether the study received approval from an ethics board.
-Papers describing experiments with users or user data (e.g., network traffic, passwords, social network information), should follow the basic principles of ethical research, e.g., beneficence (maximizing the benefits to an individual or to society while minimizing harm to the individual), minimal risk (appropriateness of the risk versus benefit ratio), voluntary consent, respect for privacy, and limited deception.
+Reviewers are asked to bring up any ethical concerns they may have about the study methodology, regardless of whether the study received approval from an ethics board.
+Examples of research for which ethical issues may arise include papers describing experiments with users or user data (e.g., network traffic, passwords, social network information) and papers reporting privacy or security vulnerabilities in real-world systems.
+PoPETs reviewers should consider the basic principles of ethical research, e.g., beneficence (maximizing the benefits to an individual or to society while minimizing harm to the individual), minimal risk (appropriateness of the risk versus benefit ratio), informed consent, respect for privacy, and limited deception.
 Authors are encouraged to include a subsection on Ethical Principles if human subjects research is conducted, and such a discussion may be required if deemed necessary during the review process.

 Systematization of Knowledge (SoK) papers: